 or attempts to do so, shall be fined under this title, imprisoned not more than 15 years, or both.

 (c) Defenses.—(2) In a prosecution under this section, it is a defense, which the defendant must establish by a preponderance of the evidence, that the persons engaging in the sexual act were at that time married to each other.

 Although Section 1 of the 14th Amendment to the United States Constitution theoretically provides every person “equal protection of the laws,” the U.S. Constitution does not explicitly prohibit discrimination on the basis of sex.
-The Equal Rights Amendment (ERA), which prohibits the denial of equality of rights under the law on account of sex was passed by the United States Congress in 1972.
-However, the ERA is yet to be ratified by the required number of States.
-With two States recently ratifying the ERA in 2017 and 2018, the ERA is now just one State away from ratification.
+The Equal Rights Amendment (ERA), which prohibits the denial of equality of rights under the law on account of sex was passed by the United States Congress in 1972 and ratified by the requisite number of states in 2020, but is yet to be incoportated into the Constitution.
+Learn more about the potential effect of the ERA on child marriage in the United States.